uesp/uesp-esoapps/EsoExtractData/EsoExtractData/ReadMe.txt

        WARNING:
 =======================
-Exporting all files from all 3 MNF files will take over 1 hour and require some 120GB of disk free space.
+Exporting all files from all 3 MNF files will take over 1 hour and require some 120GB or more of disk free space.

      Converting DDS Files